laiskaSiili/countryBorders/README.md

 # Country Borders

-A barebone django app showcasing a specific usecase of pulling country borders from naturalearthdata and displaying them.
+A barebone django app showcasing a specific usecase of pulling country borders from naturalearthdata, rendering them serverside in matplotlib and displaying them on a website.

 ## Installation
 - Install dependencies according using requirements.txt.
 On Windows using Miniconda is recommended due to dependencies such as geopandas and cartopy.